drashland/website-v2/docs/sinco/v4.x/2_tutorials/3_page/10_wait_for_requests.md

    });
    ```

+   _Note: Make sure you change `<LATEST VERSION>` to the latest Deno Standard
+   Modules version._

    Here you are going to create your headless browser instance, and navigate to
    `http://localhost:8000`, a page you setup to produce .
-Once the page has loaded,
+Once the page has
-you will select the button from the DOM.
-You will then tell Sinco it is
+   loaded, you will select the button from the DOM.
+You will then tell Sinco it
-expecting a request (so it can correctly wait for it), and click the button
+   is expecting a request (so it can correctly wait for it), and click the
-which if you check the response from our server, will generate a script to send
+   button which if you check the response from our server, will generate a
-a HTTP request.
-You will wait for this request to finish to carry out assertions
+   script to send a HTTP request.
+You will wait for this request to finish to
-following the request.
-To assert this, you will check that the response from the
+   carry out assertions following the request.
+To assert this, you will check
-server is present in the DOM.
+   that the response from the server is present in the DOM.

 ## Verification